syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/Getting-Started.md

 2. Add the following assembly references to the project.

     * Syncfusion.Chart.Windows.dll
     * Syncfusion.Grid.Windows.dll
     * Syncfusion.PivotAnalysis.Base.dll
     * Syncfusion.PivotAnalysis.Windows.dll
     * Syncfusion.PivotChart.Windows.dll
     * Syncfusion.Shared.Base.dll

 3. Then, initialize the pivot chart control by creating an instance and adding it to the form using the following specified code.

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight c# %}